2017–2020 Thai temple fraud investigations: First two investigations (August 2017)

 Inspectors discovered the same pattern in another 23 temples, with one temple losing 31 million baht in this manner.
 This time, the same ten officers were charged, plus another three officers, all from the NOB.
 The highest-ranking officers were two former NOB directors: Panom Sornsilp and Nopparat Benjawatthanan.
 A high-ranking soldier, who had been deployed without contract as a bodyguard at the State Audit Office, was also implicated.
 Temples in Ayutthaya, Songkhla, Lopburi, and Bangkok were investigated, and it was reported that the officers conspired with four monks and two other civilians.
 The loss was assessed at 140 to 141 million baht.
 As a result, four monks from Petchabun, Lopburi, and Bangkok were arrested.
-At least one monk was later released on a bail of 1.5 million baht.
+At least one monk was later released on bail of 1.5 million baht.

 Criticism of the NOB grew quickly, as its director Pongporn came under attack.
 He was seen to vilify Buddhist monks.
-Under pressure of pro-Buddhist organizations such as the Thailand Buddhists Federation, he was temporarily removed from his position in August 2017, only to be re-appointed one month later.
+Under pressure from pro-Buddhist organizations such as the Thailand Buddhists Federation, he was temporarily removed from his position in August 2017, only to be re-appointed one month later.

 On 18 July 2018, another monk in the second investigation was summoned, accused of illegally transferring government funds to another temple, not his own.
 This monk had a leading position in Wat Phichaiyat.
 As of 19 July 2018, the monk was still at large.